 In the original Total Recall (1990), there was a perfectly legitimate explanation why Hauser had to have his memory erased and take on the Quaid persona: it was because Quato, the leader of the resistance, was a mutant who could read minds, and could therefore detect an undercover spy easily.
 But in the remake, the leader is just a normal guy without any mind-reading abilities, thus eliminating the need to erase his memory, and making the whole premise of the film rather faulty.

-In both the movie and the book, Ozymandias plans to avert a coming war between the United States and the Soviet Union by orchestrating a horrific massacre and blaming it on a non-human outsider, giving the two countries a common enemy to unite against.
-In the book, he does this by attacking New York with a genetically engineered monster to fool the people of the world into believing that Earth has been invaded by aliens.
+In both the movie and the comic, Ozymandias plans to avert a coming war between the United States and the Soviet Union by orchestrating a horrific massacre and blaming it on a non-human outsider, giving the two countries a common enemy to unite against.
+In the comic, he does this by attacking New York with a genetically engineered monster to fool the people of the world into believing that Earth has been invaded by aliens.
 In the movie, he destroys the world's major cities with a series of energy blasts, and stages them to look like Doctor Manhattan has turned against humanity.
 The problem is that everyone on Earth knows that Doctor Manhattan is an American citizen who's been a loyal operative of the US military for decades, making it a strong possibility that the rest of the world would hold America responsible for the massacres and be reluctant to join with them.